jklmnn/imagejs/README.md

 `$ ./imagejs bmp code.js -l`
 will return a file named code.js.bmp that is viewable.

+Code can now be embedded into existing gif files by using the flag `-i` with a gif file as argument.
+Example:
+`$ ./imagejs gif code.js -i giffile.gif`

 For more information and to view an example image visit [jklmnn.de](http://jklmnn.de/imagejs/).

 Supported output files are: gif, bmp, webp, pnm, pgf